Jetendar-maheshwari/PhoneBookSearch/README.md

 # Phone Book Application

-This project is a Phone Book Application built with JavaScript, Material UI, Node.js, React, Apollo Server, GraphQL, and Jest for unit testing.
+This project is a Phone Book Application built with JavaScript, Material UI, NodeJS, React, Apollo Server, GraphQL, and Jest for unit testing.

 ## Overview